Cooperative colorings of trees and of bipartite graphs

 \begin{theorem}[Theorem 5.1 of Aharoni, Holzman, Howard and Spr\"ussel~\cite{MR3359930}] For every $d \ge 2$, there exist $d+1$ graphs of maximum degree $d$ that do not have a cooperative coloring. \end{theorem}

-As a cooperative coloring can be translated to an independent transversal (see \cite[Section~2]{MR3359930} for the connection), the fundamental result on independent transversals due to Haxell~\cite[Theorem~2]{MR1860440} implies that $2d$ graphs of maximum degree $d$ always have a cooperative coloring.
+Using the fundamental result on independent transversals of Haxell~\cite[Theorem~2]{MR1860440}, it can be shown that $2d$ graphs of maximum degree $d$ always have a cooperative coloring.
 Let $m(d)$ be the minimal $m$ such that every $m$ graphs of maximum degree $d$ have a cooperative coloring.
 By the above, $m(1) = 2$ and